Baby Won’t Stop Crying? Here’s What You Can Do Right Now!

 You are doing the best for yourself and your baby.

-If your baby has been crying constantly for more than 2 to 3 hours and NONE of the normal remedies for calming them have worked… then you should consult a doctor.
+If your baby has been crying constantly for more than 2 to 3 hours and NONE of the normal remedies for calming them has worked… then you should consult a doctor.

 In addition to excess crying, if baby displays any of the following symptoms you should also seek IMMEDIATE medical advice: